-Intuitively, this implication states that when the DFA is in some state $q$ after reading the word $w$ and there is a transition from $q$ to $q'$ on reading the symbol $a$, then the DFA is in state $q'$ after reading the word $wa$.
+Moreover, we encode a run based on the following observation: If the DFA is in some state $q$ after reading the word $w$ and there is a transition from $q$ to $q'$ on reading the symbol $a$, then the DFA is in state $q'$ after reading the word $wa$.
 As a constraint in MILP we get:

-We define the automata constraints $\Phi_{\dfa}^n$ to be the conjunction of Equations~\ref{eq:single-transition} to~\ref{eq:run} which concludes the encoding of a DFA of size $n$ and its runs.
+Finally, we define the automata constraints $\Phi_{\dfa}^n$ to be the conjunction of Equations~\ref{eq:single-transition} to~\ref{eq:run} which concludes the encoding of a DFA of size $n$ and its runs.

-\paragraph{Bound constraints $\Phi_\mathcal{B}$} To impose constraints on the number of accepted words we need to track whether a word $w$ is accepted.
+\paragraph{Bound constraints $\Phi_\mathcal{B}$}: To impose constraints on the number of accepted words, we need to track whether a word $w$ is accepted.
 This is the case if and only if after reading $w$ the DFA is in some state $q$ and this state is final.
-Intuitively, we could express this case as $x_{w,q} \cdot f_q$, however this is not linear and thus not a valid MILP constraint.
+Intuitively, we could express this case as $x_{w,q} \cdot f_q$, however, this is not linear and thus not a valid MILP constraint.
 Instead, we exploit the fact that for Boolean variables the multiplication $x_{w,q} \cdot f_q$ is equivalent to the formula $x_{w,q} \land f_q$.
-By introducing fresh variables $\alpha_{w,q}$ for $w \in \sample$ and $q \in Q$ to store the result the later one can be modeled by the following set of constraints:
+By introducing fresh variables $\alpha_{w,q}$ for $w \in \sample$ and $q \in Q$ to store the result, this conjunction can be modeled by the following set of constraints:

 Intuitively, the variables $\alpha_{w,q}$ indicate whether a word $w$ is accepted by the DFA (in the state $q$).
-Relying on these variables we can encode the bounds on the acceptance as
+Relying on these variables, we can encode the bounds on the acceptance as